-A. Obtain and read a copy of written system procedures for reporting and maintaining data in accordance with NTD requirements and definitions set forth in 49 Code of Federal Regulations (CFR) Part 630, Federal Register, dated January 15, 1993, and as presented in the 2022 NTD Policy Manual.
+A. Obtain and read a copy of written system procedures for reporting and maintaining data in accordance with NTD requirements and definitions set forth in 49 Code of Federal Regulations (CFR) Part 630, and as presented in the 2024 NTD Policy Manual.
 If there are no procedures available, discuss the procedures with the personnel assigned with the responsibility for supervising the NTD data preparation and maintenance.

-Finding: We discussed procedures related to the system for reporting and maintaining data in accordance with the NTD requirements and definitions set forth in 49 CFR Part 630, Federal Register, dated January 15, 1993, and as presented in the 2022 NTD Policy Manual with the personnel assigned with the responsibility of supervising the preparation and maintenance of NTD data.
+Finding: We discussed procedures related to the system for reporting and maintaining data in accordance with the NTD requirements and definitions set forth in 49 CFR Part 630, and as presented in the 2024 NTD Policy Manual with the personnel assigned with the responsibility of supervising the preparation and maintenance of NTD data.
 No exceptions were noted as a result of applying this procedure.

-- B. Discuss the procedures (written or informal) with the personnel assigned with the responsibility for supervising the preparation and maintenance of NTD data to determine: - The extent to which the Authority followed the procedures on a continuous basis, and - Whether Authority personnel believe such procedures result in accumulation and reporting of data consistent with NTD definitions and requirements set forth in 49 CFR Part 630, Federal Register, dated January 15, 1993, and as presented in the 2022 NTD Policy Manual.
+- B. Discuss the procedures (written or informal) with the personnel assigned with the responsibility for supervising the preparation and maintenance of NTD data to determine: - The extent to which the Authority followed the procedures on a continuous basis, and - Whether Authority personnel believe such procedures result in accumulation and reporting of data consistent with NTD definitions and requirements set forth in 49 CFR Part 630, and as presented in the 2024 NTD Policy Manual.

-Finding: We discussed with various personnel the procedures noted in Procedure "A" above to determine whether the Authority follows the procedures on an ongoing basis and that the procedures result in the accumulation and reporting of data consistent with the NTD requirements and definitions as set forth in the Uniform System of Accounts (USOA) and Records and Reporting System; Final Rule, and specified in the 49 CFR Part 630, Federal Register, dated January 15, 1993, and the most recent 2022 NTD Policy Manual.
+Finding: We discussed with various personnel the procedures noted in Procedure "A" above to determine whether the Authority follows the procedures on an ongoing basis and that the procedures result in the accumulation and reporting of data consistent with the NTD requirements and definitions as set forth in the Uniform System of Accounts (USOA) and Records and Reporting System; Final Rule, and specified in the 49 CFR Part 630, and the most recent 2024 NTD Policy Manual.
 No exceptions were noted as a result of applying this procedure.

-C. Ask these same personnel about the retention policy that the Authority follows as to source documents supporting NTD data reported on the Federal Funding Allocation Statistics Form (FFA - 10).
+C. Ask these same personnel about the retention policy that the Authority follows as to source documents supporting NTD data reported on the Federal Funding Allocation Statistics Form (FFA-10).

-Finding: We noted that the retention policy that is followed by the Authority regarding source documents supporting the FFA - 10 data reported are retained for a minimum of three years by the Authority.
-In addition, we noted that the Authority maintains the computer files more than three years depending on the need of historical data.
+Finding: We noted that the retention policy that is followed by the Authority regarding source documents supporting the FFA-10 data reported are retained for a minimum of three years by the Authority.
+In addition, we noted that the Authority maintains the computer files for more than three years depending on the need of historical data.
 No exceptions were noted as a result of applying this procedure.

 D. Based on a description of the Authority's procedures from Procedures "A" and "B" above, identify all the source documents that the Authority must retain for a minimum of three years.
 For each type of source document, select three months out of the year and determine whether the document exists for each of these periods.

 Finding: We identified the source documents that are to be retained by the Authority for a minimum of three years.
-We randomly selected three months out of the fiscal year ended June 30, 2022, August 2021, December 2021, and March 2022, and verified that each type of source document existed for each of these periods.
+We randomly selected three months out of the fiscal year ended June 30, 2024, September 2023, December 2023, and March 2024, and verified that each type of source document existed for each of these periods.
 No exceptions were noted as a result of applying this procedure.